DeamonDev/deamondev.github.io/content/about.md

 \[ B(n,d) := \langle x_1, \dots x_n | \omega^d=1 \rangle_{\omega \in (S \cup S^{-1})^*} \]

 These groups are utterly mysterious and interesting for mathematicians, we know not to much about them.
-It is even hard to predict whether such a group is non-trivial, since we're basically killing each word of length \(d\).
+It is even hard to predict whether such a group is non-trivial, since we're basically killing \(d\)-th power of each word!
 Nevertheless, there are interesting combinatorial results showing a bunch of such a group are infinite!
 There is well known _Burnside problem_ which asks for which positive integers \(m,n\) is the Burnside group \(B(m,n)\) finite?